NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Performance Insights

-- The Wolfpack outscore opponents by 8.6 points per game (scoring 71.1 points per game to rank 67th in college basketball while giving up 62.5 per contest to rank 127th in college basketball) and have a +265 scoring differential overall.
+- The Wolfpack outscore opponents by 8.6 points per game (scoring 71.1 points per game to rank 67th in college basketball while allowing 62.5 per contest to rank 127th in college basketball) and have a +265 scoring differential overall.

-- NC State's offense has been less productive in ACC action this year, tallying 65.2 points per contest, compared to its season average of 71.1 PPG.
+- With 65.2 points per game in ACC matchups, NC State is averaging 5.9 fewer points per game in conference games compared to its overall average (71.1 PPG).

-- Offensively, the Wolfpack have fared better at home this season, posting 75.9 points per game, compared to 63.5 per game in road games.
+- The Wolfpack are scoring 75.9 points per game this year in home games, which is 12.4 more points than they're averaging when playing on the road (63.5).

-- Defensively, NC State has played better at home this season, ceding 59.3 points per game, compared to 67.6 in away games.

-- The Wolfpack's offense has been less productive over their last 10 games, racking up 64.5 points a contest compared to the 71.1 they've averaged this season.
+- On the offensive side of the ball, the Wolfpack have had a hard time putting the ball in the basket over their last 10 games, scoring 64.5 points per contest over that span compared to the 71.1 they've put up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.